thibseisel/tomee-webapp-archetype/README.md

 - __POST /api/books__ to add a new book to the database (body must feature and object with a property "title"),
 - __PUT /api/books/{id}__ to update an existing book (body must feature and object with a property "title"),
 - __DELETE /api/books/{id}__ to delete an existing book.

+You can also consume this API with the sample Angular application available at <http://localhost:8080/myapp>.

 You are free to modify or delete this code to replace it with your own application logic.